fueled-io/dbt-fueled-utils/README.md

 ### combine_column_versions ([source](macros/utils/bigquery/combine_column_versions.sql))

-*BigQuery Only.* This macro is designed primarily for combining versions of custom context or an unstructured event column from the Snowplow events table in BigQuery.
+*BigQuery Only.* This macro is designed primarily for combining versions of custom context or an unstructured event column from the Fueled events table in BigQuery.

 As your schemas for such columns evolve, multiple versions of the same column will be created in your events table e.g. `custom_context_1_0_0`, `custom_context_1_0_1`.
 These columns contain nested fields i.e. are of a datatype `RECORD`.
-When modeling Snowplow data it can be useful to combine or coalesce each nested field across all versions of the column for a continuous view over time.
+When modeling Fueled data it can be useful to combine or coalesce each nested field across all versions of the column for a continuous view over time.
 This macro mitigates the need to update your coalesce statement each time a new version of the column is created.

 Fields can be selected using 4 methods: